-MBA 690 Global Consulting Practicum (0-9-3).
+MBA 690 Global Consulting

+Practicum (0-9-3).
 Provides the opportunity to participate in a consulting engagement under the direction of SBA faculty.
 Requires the completion of a project with a team from a US partner institution.
 Develops skills in problem definition, needs analysis, strategic planning, market research and other techniques appropriate to the needs of the client.
 Travel is required.
-Prerequisites: MBA 602, MBA 670 and approval of the MBA program director.
+Prerequisites: MBA 602, MBA 670 and approval of the MBA program coordinator.

 MBA 697 Business Co-op (3-0-3).

-Provides opportunities for application of business settings.
+Provides opportunities for application of theory to actual problems in real-life business settings.
 Enhances research, writing, technical, presentation and soft skills through practical experience.
 Reinforces objective-setting and performance measurement through a structured reporting process.
-Requires a minimum of one semester of on-the-job experience with an approved sponsor organization.
+Requires a minimum of one semester of on-thejob experience with an approved sponsor organization.
 Graded as Pass/No Pass.
 Restricted to MBA and MSA programs, excluding Pre-MBA students.
-Prerequisites: good standing and the permission of the SBA Graduate Program Director.
+Prerequisites: good standing and the permission of the MBA program coordinator.